 VLCC prices.
 After a long period of relative stability, shipyard contracting prices for VLCCs began to climb in 2003.
-Buoyed by strong orderbooks and steep cost increases for steel plate, the average shipyard contract price for a VLCC newbuilding more than doubled from \$63 million in the fourth quarter of 2002 to \$129 million by the fourth quarter of 2006.
+Buoyed by strong orderbooks and steep cost increases for steel plate, the average shipyard contract price for a VLCC newbuilding rose by 80% from 2003 to 2005.
 Resale values have increased even more markedly.
-Strong earnings growth and the lack of near-term berths have caused the average price of a ten year old VLCC to triple from \$32 million to \$96 million over the same period.
+Strong earnings growth and the lack of near-term berths have caused the average price of a ten year old VLCC to more than double over the last two years.